 That’s easier said than done but really try to put yourself in the position of your clients and the time of their lives they’re in.
 If this means calling directly to give updates on their case and giving them the opportunity to be heard, it’ll pay dividends in their opinion of your firm and whether they choose to refer your practice at a later time.

 Don’t ignore reviews.
 Whether they’re good or bad, ALWAYS respond.
 For positive reviews, a simple “thank you” will generally suffice.
 Negative reviews, however, present an incredible opportunity to address the needs of your previous clients in a direct and service-oriented way.
 Nobody is perfect and neither is your firm.
 You just want that 4-point-something to be as high as possible and supported by more positive reviews than negative.
 At the same time, negative reviews expose areas of your practice where you could be better.
 Most complaints aren’t without some validity.
 So take it as an opportunity to get better and to address previous clients who have had negative experiences.

 Don’t offer a reward or incentive for a positive review.
 Just don’t.
 It’s unethical and if you’re caught it could lead to some serious repercussions with your local bar association.

 Simply put, a subtle shift to create a standard practice for accumulating more positive reviews, can do A LOT of pushing you past your competitors and being the first choice for prospective clients.

 And the best part is that it’s free.
-All you have to do is ask.

 In the hyper-competitive space of your field, you deserve to come out on top, to know what’s ahead, and how to act on it for the betterment of your future.
 At Scorpion, we’re here to help you increase the efficiency of your time and maximize your marketing investment to bring you more cases.